 The Love Connection Between Heart and Oral Health

-Although there is no definite evidence that preventing gum disease will prevent heart disease, the two share similar risk factors, such as smoking, age and diabetes.
+While there is no definitive evidence that suggests preventing gum disease will prevent heart disease, there is substantial evidence that those with gum disease may have a much higher risk factor for heart disease, up to two to three times the risk in some research.
+It is known that both gum disease and heart disease share similar risk factors, such as smoking, age and diabetes.

 Show your heart some love with these tips:

-- Brush twice daily.
+- Brush twice daily

-- Floss at least once a day.
+- Floss at least once a day

-- Maintain a healthy diet.
+- Maintain a healthy diet

-- Visit your doctor and dentist for regular checkups.
+- Visit your doctor and dentist for regular checkups

-- Avoid tobacco use.
+- Avoid tobacco use

 When your heart and mouth are in a happy and healthy relationship, the risk for heartbreak is less.

 Learn more about the mouth and body connection.

 To learn more about dental plans for you and your family, CLICK HERE.

 *Updated January 2021